rebecca112233/drawing-final-project/README.md

 Created using CSS animations.

 ## Outline
 I want to create three flat landscape scenes that have moving properties with time.
-I t hought it would be fun to do three vastly different landscapes, so for now, I have settled on mountains, an underwater scene, and a cityscape.
+I thought it would be fun to do three vastly different landscapes, so for now, I have settled on mountains, an underwater scene, and a cityscape.
 Overall, because there will be a lot of different shapes, I am thinking that I will create SVGs using Illustrator for the different components, and then animate them using JavaScript and CSS.

 ### 1. First Drawing (Mountains)
 For the mountains, I am doing three mountain peaks, some trees, and then a few slow moving clouds.
 These clouds will move across the page and disappear, and then it will start over.